-Inflation Pumps, Jump Ropes, Netball/Basketballs, Plastic Bat and Ball Sets (For Any Sport), Soccer Balls, Team Uniforms/Kits for Soccer, and Tennis Balls
+Frisbees, Jump Ropes, Netball/Basketballs, Plastic Bat and Ball Sets (For Any Sport), Soccer Balls, Team Uniforms/Kits for Soccer, Tennis Balls, and Whistles

 In conjunction with the Teacher Training Programme run in the villages around Hwange National Park, Children in the Wilderness (CITW) implemented a fantastic new community project – the teaching of knitting and crocheting to mothers, grandmothers, care-givers, and anyone else interested.